abstractmath.org

 Inclusive or

-The truth table for “or” says that if P and Q are both true, then “P or Q” is true.
-This is because the definition of “P or Q” says that “P or Q” is true “precisely when at least one of P and Q are true.
-(This is an excellent example of the literal nature of mathematical language.)
+The truth table for or says that if $P$ and $Q$ are both true, then "$P$ or $Q$" is true.
+This is because the definition of "$P$ or $Q$" says that "$P$ or $Q$" is true precisely when at least one of $P$ and $Q$ are true.

 Example